ably77/kubernetes-labs/Lab 1 - Installing Kubernetes.md

-## Set Up DC/OS Command Line on your Local Machine
+## Step 1: Set Up DC/OS Command Line on your Local Machine

 Set up the DC/OS command line by clicking on the top left and choosing "install CLI"